ympbyc/Carrot/README.md

 Almost everything is a closure
 -------------------------------

-Nadeko implementations does not have to provide lists as primitive data type because they can easily be simulated with closures.
+Carrot implementations does not have to provide lists as primitive data type because they can easily be simulated with closures.

 Similarly, booleans are closures and `if` can be implemented as a function.

 S-expression without paren hell
 -------------------------------

-Nadeko's auto-currying feature togather with lazyness gave us an unexpected gift -- Reducutions of parentheses.
+Carrot's auto-currying feature togather with lazyness gave us an unexpected gift -- Reducutions of parentheses.

 Because the arguments are delayed automaticaly, we can implement booleans as functions.